34 Little Life Skills Everyone Needs to Be a Grown-Up

 Basic first aid

 Would you know what to do if someone collapsed at work?
 If your child began choking at dinner?
 If you sprained your ankle while hiking?
 Learning CPR and basic first aid skills fall under the category of skills you hope you’ll never have to use.
 But in an emergency situation, first aid training can help you keep your cool, stay safe and even save a life.
 Brush up on your skills or start anew by finding a local class through the Red Cross.
 Here are some first aid basics that you should definitely know.

 Despite what politicians may say, getting offended is a choice, and choosing to keep your cool is a real skill.
 Give others the benefit of the doubt (even if they don’t deserve it), don’t take everything personally, be forgiving, and refuse to take the bait in the argument and you’ll have ultimate control over your own happiness.
 It’s not what happens to you that really matters but how you react to it.

 Write a thank-you note

 Nothing is more charming or more appreciated than sincere gratitude.
 Hand write it on beautiful stationery—a rarity in our tech-obsessed culture—and it becomes a meaningful token, sometimes treasured for years afterward.
-Not a writer?
-No problem, these tips for writing heart-felt thank-yous will help you get your message across in the best way possible.
+Read on for the 50 things that everyone should do before they’ve turned 50.